jgwhite/jgwhite.github.io/_posts/2012-11-19-on-browsers.md

 # On Browsers

-What Safari does better:
+## What Safari does better:

-- Font rendering
-- Open page with…
-- Click colour sample to cycle through hex/rgb/hsl
-- Obvious how to uninstall Flash
 - Clear cache with one shortcut
 - Clear history with two clicks
+- Click colour sample to cycle through hex/rgb/hsl
 - Disable images/styles/javascript with two clicks
+- Font rendering
+- Obvious how to uninstall Flash
+- Open page with…
+- Popovers for extensions
+- Smoothness and stability of animation
 - User agent spoofing with two clicks
-- Popovers for extensions

-What Safari does worse:
+## What Chrome does better:

+- Adding style rules
+- Downloads
+- In-page search
+- Incognito
+- Stability
 - Tabs
-- Fiddly to add style rules
-- Tiny confusing buttons in web inspector
-- Downloads
-- Crashes
-- Private browsing
-- Updates

-What Chrome does better:

 - Unified location field
-- Tabs
-- Stability
 - Updates
+- Web inspector
+- Web inspector clarity
 - Web inspector docking
-- Web inspector clarity
-- Find in page
-- Incognito